Willowbrook Dethatching Lawn Services

 - Installing sediment barriers to protect storm drains

-Always avoid dethatching before heavy rain (check National Weather Service Chicago forecasts) and never work on saturated clay soils to prevent rutting.
+Work should be scheduled using National Weather Service Chicago forecasts to avoid heavy rain within 24-48 hours and never performed on saturated clay soils to prevent rutting and compaction.
 For more information on stormwater compliance, contact:

 Willowbrook Community Development Department